digital-cargo/good-practice-shipment-tracking/README.md

 #### Example 1b: Shipment with one piece (planned and actual milestones)

-Example 1a is an extension of Example 1a and shows a situation where the milestones Freight on Hand (FOH) and Received from Shipper (RCS) are planned for the shipment and the piece were planned; and the shipment and its piece has reached the milestones: Booked (BKD), Freight on Hand (FOH), and Received from Shipper (RCS).
+Example 1b extends the scenario in Example 1a, illustrating a situation where the milestones Freight on Hand (FOH) and Received from Shipper (RCS) are planned for both the shipment and its piece.
+Subsequently, the shipment and its piece achieve the milestones Booked (BKD), Freight on Hand (FOH), and Received from Shipper (RCS).

 In legacy Cargo-IMP this status would be captured by the following FSU messages: